 I know that many taxpayers are smart enough to decide.
 But many aren’t.
 And if these people stop investing money because there are no tax sops, imagine what will be their situation when they eventually realize that they are very late in saving for their goals?
 Not a pretty picture.
 Many would run the risk running out of money before years!

 Some may argue that over the last few years, an increasing number of people are demonstrating financial maturity and making the right choices.
 That’s correct.
-But if you look further, there are a vast number of those who are still clueless about what’s right for them and what isn’t.
+But if you look further down the financial literacy pyramid, there are a vast number of those who are still clueless about what’s right for them and what isn’t.
 If everyone were smart, there wouldn’t have been any buyers of crappy financial products.
 Right?
 But they are still sold.
 So not everyone is mature.

 And for a vast majority, saving income tax was all that meant about making investments and expenses according to the list of deductions and exemptions.
 That is, people still are driven by incentives.
 But the removal of exemptions can potentially lower household savings as many (who aren’t financially savvy) will refrain from investing because there are no incentives now.